Reference Manual

 SerfJ provides an MVC architecture, but it doesn't do anything with models, its main characters are controllers, those controllers are managed by REST requests.

 Controllers represent application's resources, so the way to send messages to those resources is through REST-like requests.
 When a request is attended by the main servlet (net.sf.serfj.RestServlet), a resource (controller) is searched and is asked if it's able to answer the request.
-In that case, an action is executed, and a response is served to the client.
+In that case, an action is executed (a controller's method), and a response is served to the client.
 The response can be a page, a serialized object, or an HTTP status code 204 that means no content.

 1.1 REST-like URLs

-Since REST requests will control the flow of SerfJ's applications, is very important to read this section.
+Since REST requests control the flow of SerfJ's applications, it's very important to read this section.
 However, concepts explained below are simple, so everything will be easy to understand.

 The HTTP methods supported by SerfJ are:

-For example, if you want to present a page that has a form to update or create a resource, you need to send a GET request, not a PUT request.
+For example, if you want to present a page that has a form for updating or creating resources, you need to send a GET request, not a PUT request.
 But the submit button (whose intention is to update some information) will have to send a PUT request.

 Notice that resource's name must be plural, and that identifiers must start with a number.
 But SerfJ is able to parse URLs with nested resources: